 With sufficient time (perhaps 15-20 years), we should be able to assess whether ongoing restoration efforts are affecting the number of steelhead and salmon smolts being produced.
-Large-scale restoration and fish passage barrier removal projects will take time to achieve their intended ecological benefits.
+Large-scale restoration and fish passage barrier removal projects take time to achieve their intended ecological benefits.
 Based on this reality, we simply have not been monitoring long enough to gauge the effects of these projects on fish populations in a meaningful way.

-How is the drought affecting steelhead, salmon, and other native fishes?
+How does drought affect steelhead, salmon, and other native fishes?

-Drought conditions are especially hard on salmonids because of their requirements for cool perennial flow.
-During the past four years we have seen decreased numbers of salmonids in the rotary screw trap, which suggests that the dry conditions have reduced their summer rearing habitats and thus limited their production.
-Other native fishes are well-adapted to California's warm dry summers, and appear to be weathering the drought just fine.
+Drought conditions are especially hard on salmonids because they require cool, well-oxygenated water.
+From 2013-2016 we we observed a notable decline in the number of salmonids captured in the rotary screw trap.
+For steelhead, these declines suggest that the drought reduced the amount of summer rearing habitat available and thus limited their production.
+For Chinook, dry conditions in the fall during these same years completely prevented adults from migrating upstream to spawn.
+Other native fishes are well-adapted to California's warm dry summers and appear to have survived the drought just fine.